Microsvuln/bincmp-pintool/README.md

-# bincmp-pintool
+# bincmp
- cmp execution trace and token generator
+ CMP execution trace and token generator

+ bincmp is a pintool that trace all assembly level cmp instructions, then it generates proper Tokens for fuzzing using AFL fuzzer.

 @Microsvuln